Water leaks

 Corrective action:

-• Check seal and bearing surface.
+• Check the seal and the bearing surface.

-• Straighten deformed or uneven weld flange.
+• Straighten a warped or uneven weld flange.

-Rough weld flange
+Uneven weld flange

 Another reason: